 - Departmental rules vary widely.
 Students must consult with the second department to make themselves aware of its rules and requirements.

 - Students must consult with their advisor(s), the Department Chair, and the Director of Graduate Studies in SALC before consulting members of the second department on the viability of a joint degree program.
 Students should not assume that taking classes in another department automatically qualifies them for a joint degree.

-- In the event that approval has been obtained from SALC, the student must be cognizant that he or she abide by the timeline set out by the department in fulfilling his or her degree requirements.
+- In the event that approval has been obtained from SALC, the student must be cognizant that he or she abide by the timeline set out by the department in fulfilling the degree requirements.
 A joint degree should not delay the student’s proposal defense beyond the end of the fifth year.
-Please note that pursuing a joint degree does not exempt students from the Divisional rule that in order to receive a fourth summer stipend, students must have reached candidacy by the end of the fourth year of their program.

 - Students pursuing a joint degree should constitute a committee that has an equal representation from both SALC and the second department.
 By SALC rules a joint degree committee (in cases where SALC is the home department) should consist of no more than 4 members.
 Typically, a SALC faculty member and a faculty member from the second department will act as co-chairs of the dissertation committee.